-June 8, 2016: Russian intelligence officers launch DC Leaks, a website used to release stolen emails.
+June 8, 2016: Russian intelligence officers launched DC Leaks, a website used to release stolen emails.

-June-July 2016: WikiLeaks and DCLeaks release thousands of documents about Clinton and internal DNC deliberations.
+June-July 2016: WikiLeaks and DCLeaks released thousands of documents about Clinton and internal DNC deliberations.

-Early July 2016: Trump campaign adviser Carter Page travels to Moscow, where he meets with Russia’s deputy prime minister and a high-ranking Russian oil official.
-Page emails campaign staffers that the deputy prime minister had "expressed strong support for Mr. Trump," and that he had gleaned "incredible insights and outreach" in Russia.
+Early July 2016: Trump campaign adviser Carter Page traveled to Moscow, where he met with Russia’s deputy prime minister and a high-ranking Russian oil official.
+Page emailed campaign staffers that the deputy prime minister had "expressed strong support for Mr. Trump," and that he had gleaned "incredible insights and outreach" in Russia.

 Mid July 2016: Trump campaign associate J.D.
-Gordon successfully lobbies for the GOP platform to be changed to benefit Russia.
-Language is inserted vowing not to provide lethal aid to Ukrainians in their fight against Russian-backed separatists.
+Gordon successfully lobbied for the GOP platform to be changed to benefit Russia.
+Language was inserted vowing not to provide lethal aid to Ukrainians in their fight against Russian-backed separatists.

-July 18, 2016: Sessions talks with Kislyak after Sessions’ speech at the Republican National Convention.
+July 18, 2016: Sessions talked with Kislyak after Sessions’ speech at the Republican National Convention.

-July 22, 2016: WikiLeaks begins releasing DNC emails ahead of the Democratic National Convention.
-The first tranche — nearly 20,000 emails — reveals an embarrassing glimpse at internal DNC deliberations.
+July 22, 2016: WikiLeaks began releasing DNC emails ahead of the Democratic National Convention.
+The first tranche — nearly 20,000 emails — revealed an embarrassing glimpse at internal DNC deliberations.

-July 25, 2016: The FBI publicly confirms its investigation into the DNC hack.
+July 25, 2016: The FBI publicly confirmed its investigation into the DNC hack.

-July 27, 2016: Russians for the first time begin to target Clinton’s emails.
+July 27, 2016: Russians for the first time began to target Clinton’s emails.

 August 27, 2016: Senate Minority Leader Harry Reid, D-Nev., sent a letter to FBI Director James Comey asking the bureau to investigate alleged Russian interference in the election.
 Reid also raised concerns about contacts Trump campaign members reportedly made with WikiLeaks and Russian nationals under U.S. sanction.

-September 2016: Kushner receives an email concerning WikiLeaks, which he then forwarded to another campaign official, according to the leaders of the Senate Judiciary Committee.
+September 2016: Kushner received an email concerning WikiLeaks, which he then forwarded to another campaign official, according to the leaders of the Senate Judiciary Committee.
 (Read Kushner’s lawyer’s response.)

-September 2016: Sessions meets with Kislyak in his Senate office.
+September 2016: Sessions met with Kislyak in his Senate office.

 Oct.
-7, 2016: The U.S. intelligence community releases a statement saying the release of emails on DC Leaks and WikiLeaks "are consistent with the methods and motivations of Russian-directed efforts."
+7, 2016: The U.S. intelligence community released a statement saying the release of emails on DC Leaks and WikiLeaks "are consistent with the methods and motivations of Russian-directed efforts."

 Oct.
-7, 2016: An Access Hollywood tape is released in which Trump can be heard in a 2005 interview bragging about groping women.
+7, 2016: An Access Hollywood tape was released in which Trump can be heard in a 2005 interview bragging about groping women.

 Oct.
-7, 2016: Less than an hour after the Access Hollywood surfaces, WikiLeaks publishes more than 2,000 emails of Clinton campaign chairman John Podesta.
+7, 2016: Less than an hour after the Access Hollywood surfaces, WikiLeaks published more than 2,000 emails of Clinton campaign chairman John Podesta.
 Between this date and the election, WikiLeaks released more than 50,000 documents stolen from Podesta’s personal email account.

-Mid October 2016: Trump Jr. corresponds with WikiLeaks through Twitter’s private message service.
-WikiLeaks asks the younger Trump to direct his Twitter followers to its trove of documents.
-Fifteen minutes later, candidate Trump tweets about WikiLeaks.
+Mid October 2016: Trump Jr. corresponded with WikiLeaks through Twitter’s private message service.
+WikiLeaks asked the younger Trump to direct his Twitter followers to its trove of documents.
+Fifteen minutes later, candidate Trump tweeted about WikiLeaks.
 Two days later, Trump Jr. tweeted a link to WikiLeaks’ archive.

 Dec.
-1, 2016: Kushner and campaign adviser Michael Flynn meet with Kislyak at Trump Tower.
+1, 2016: Kushner and campaign adviser Michael Flynn met with Kislyak at Trump Tower.

 Dec.
-29, 2016: In the waning days of his presidency, Barack Obama responds to Russia’s interference in the election by expelling 35 Russian diplomats and issuing new sanctions.
+29, 2016: In the waning days of his presidency, Barack Obama responded to Russia’s interference in the election by expelling 35 Russian diplomats and issuing new sanctions.

-Late December 2016: Following Obama’s move against Russia, Flynn asks Kislyak to "refrain from escalating the situation."
-Kislyak later tells Flynn that Russia "had chosen to moderate its response to those sanctions as a result of his request."
+Late December 2016: Following Obama’s move against Russia, Flynn asked Kislyak to "refrain from escalating the situation."
+Kislyak later told Flynn that Russia "had chosen to moderate its response to those sanctions as a result of his request."

 Dec.
-30, 2016: In a move that caught Kremlinologists by surprise, Putin declines to retaliate against the Obama administration’s sanctions.
+30, 2016: Putin declined to retaliate against the Obama administration’s sanctions.

-Later that day, Trump praises Putin’s decision over Twitter:
+Later that day, Trump praised Putin’s decision over Twitter:

 Jan.
 6, 2017: The U.S. intelligence community concluded with "high confidence" that Russia engaged in an influence campaign directed at the election.

 Jan.
-10, 2017: A dossier compiled by former British intelligence officer Christopher Steele goes public.
+10, 2017: A dossier compiled by former British intelligence officer Christopher Steele became public.
 Steele wrote the dossier on behalf of Fusion GPS, a research firm whose work had been funded in part by the Democratic National Committee and Hillary Clinton’s presidential campaign.
-The document suggests the Kremlin possesses compromising material against Trump and raises the possibility Trump is vulnerable to blackmail.
+The document suggested the Kremlin possesses compromising material against Trump and raises the possibility Trump is vulnerable to blackmail.

-Late January 2017: Flynn, now Trump’s national security adviser, lies to the FBI, falsely claiming that he never discussed the Obama administration’s Russia sanctions with Kislyak.
+Late January 2017: Flynn, now Trump’s national security adviser, lied to the FBI, falsely claiming that he never discussed the Obama administration’s Russia sanctions with Kislyak.

 Jan.
 27, 2017: During a meeting with FBI Director James Comey, Trump said, "I need loyalty, I expect loyalty," according to sworn testimony Comey would later deliver to Congress.
 Trump has denied this.

 Feb.
-14, 2017: Trump asks Comey to drop the investigation into Flynn, according to sworn testimony Comey would later deliver to Congress.
-Comey says Trump told him: "I hope you can see your way clear to letting this go, to letting Flynn go.
+14, 2017: Trump asked Comey to drop the investigation into Flynn, according to Comey's sworn testimony.
+Comey said Trump told him: "I hope you can see your way clear to letting this go, to letting Flynn go.
 He is a good guy.
 I hope you can let this go."
 Trump has denied this.

-March 1, 2017: The Washington Post reports that Sessions met with Kislyak twice over the previous year, encounters that Sessions failed to disclose during his confirmation proceedings.
-Sessions later confirms these meetings.
+March 1, 2017: The Washington Post reported that Sessions met with Kislyak twice over the previous year, encounters that Sessions failed to disclose during his confirmation proceedings.
+Sessions later confirmed these meetings.

-March 2, 2017: Sessions recuses himself from any "existing or future investigations" related to the 2016 presidential election.
+March 2, 2017: Sessions recused himself from any "existing or future investigations" related to the 2016 presidential election.

-May 11, 2017: Trump tells NBC "this Russia thing" factored into his decision to fire Comey.
+May 11, 2017: Trump told NBC "this Russia thing" factored into his decision to fire Comey.

-May 17, 2017: The Justice Department appoints former FBI Director Robert Mueller as special counsel.
-Mueller will lead the investigation into possible ties or coordination between the Trump campaign and Russian officials, as well as other matters that "may arise directly from the investigation."
+May 17, 2017: The Justice Department appointed former FBI Director Robert Mueller as special counsel.
+Mueller led the investigation into possible ties or coordination between the Trump campaign and Russian officials, as well as other matters that "may arise directly from the investigation."

 "It was a short introductory meeting.
 I asked Jared (Kushner) and Paul (Manafort) to stop by.
 We primarily discussed a program about the adoption of Russian children that was active and popular with American families years ago and was since ended by the Russian government, but it was not a campaign issue at the time and there was no follow up.